Procedure for Documentation Regarding a Student’s Accommodation Request

 2. Documentation must be obtained from qualified clinicians, consultants, medical doctors, psychologists, audiologists, rehabilitation counselors, or other professionals who have specific training, designation, expertise, and/or experience and who are considered by the University qualified to assess the nature of the Disability/Disabilities for which Accommodation is being requested.

-3. Documentation should include sufficient information about the nature of the Disability, along with an explanation of the functional impact of the Disability on the pursuit of post-secondary education.
-Where possible, the documentation should give explicit recommendations for remedial and/or coping strategies that will assist the student in his or her pursuit of a course, program, or participation in a University-sponsored event or activity.
+3. Documentation should include sufficient information to confirm the Disability, along with an explanation of the functional impact of the Disability on the pursuit of post-secondary education.
+Where possible, the documentation should give explicit recommendations for remedial and/or coping strategies that will assist the student in the pursuit of a course, program, or participation in a University-sponsored event or activity.

 a.
 For students who have a stable condition and a history of accommodation, no further documentation may be required.